 Anger

 Well, I was trying to take a pause from the news and other assorted media because it was just driving me crazy.
 It is just so depressing.
-The Man In Black, Ritter, and this:- In the two years since law enforcement agencies gained fresh powers to help them track down and punish terrorists, police and prosecutors have increasingly turned the force of the new laws not on al-Qaida cells but on people charged with common crimes.
+The Man In Black, Ritter, and this:

 I for one welcome our new Orwellian overlords.